 BQL was in an abusive relationship with the father of her children.
 She also had significant difficulties with alcohol abuse.
-She had accumulated a large number of charges as a result of her aggressive behaviour whilst intoxicated.
-Additionally, she had been placed on an apprehended domestic violence order which precluded her from being within the family home whilst intoxicated.
+She had accumulated a large number of charges due to her aggressive behaviour whilst intoxicated.
+Additionally, she had been placed on an apprehended domestic violence order.
+Consequently, this precluded her from being within the family home whilst intoxicated.

-After an incident involving her partner, Police arrived finding BQL intoxicated and the partner alleging that she had assaulted him.
-BQL pleaded guilty to the breach of the apprehended domestic violence order and she accepted that she had been intoxicated whilst in the family home, however, insisted that she had not assaulted the partner.
+After an incident involving her partner, Police arrived finding BQL intoxicated.
+Her partner alleged that she had assaulted him.
+BQL pleaded guilty to the breach of the apprehended domestic violence order.
+She accepted that she had been intoxicated whilst in the family home.
+However, insisted that she had not assaulted the partner.